 Everyone is welcome to drop in to the Methodist Church, Eastfield Road, Burnham on a Wednesday morning between 9am – 11.30am for tea, coffee and homemade cakes, along with the opportunity to socialise and build friendships.
-Community agencies often attend, for example the Citizen’s Advice Bureau once a month and the Burnham Children’s Centre with activities for under 5’s every fortnight.
+Citizen’s Advice Bureau in attendance once a month.
 The Meeting Place is a project of The Well at Lent Rise, a Christian charity working in the Lent Rise community.

 Support for sufferers of Depression

 Depression is a condition which will affect one in five people at some stage in their life and yet many people are still reluctant to seek help .
 “Depression – a private torment” is an article that was written by Dr Bev Daily, Trustee of BHPT and retired GP which many sufferers and their families and friends have found helpful.
 It has twice appeared in the Round and About community magazine and many copies have been distributed from Burnham Health Centre.
 You can download a copy Depression – a private torment